Best Freelance Jobs You Can at Work From Home

 In that case, depending on what you do, a transition to freelance might be for you.

 FlexJobs, a subscription service for job seekers, noted several fast-growing flexible career categories, including marketing, advertising, non-profit, HR, and search engine optimization.

 In other words, freelancing isn’t just for writers and other creatives.
 (Although there are plenty of opportunities for those folks, too.)
 Here's a roundup of several freelance jobs—some you'd never expect.

 Let's start with the obvious: freelance writing is the classic work-from-home job.
-If you're not already toiling away in virtual ink, however, you might not realize how many different types of freelance writing jobs there are.
+If you're not already working at home as a writer, however, you might not realize how many different types of freelance writing jobs there are.
 From journalism to copywriting, blogging to social media, there are writing jobs for every temperament and type of experience.

 Editing and Proofreading